 The Reference desk is staffed by librarians who can provide research assistance, information about library resources/services and brief one-on-one research help to get you started.
 Call (210) 829-3935, text (210) 526-0776 or email questions to reference@uiwtx.edu.
 All UIW librarians are subject specialists and will schedule one-on-one consultation meetings for more in-depth information needs.
-To determine who the librarian is for your subject area, visit the library's webpage, select "Ask the Library" under "Get Help" and then click on the "Subject Area Librarians" link.
+To determine who the librarian is for your subject area, visit the library's webpage, select "Ask the Library" under "Get Help" and then click on the "Quick Links" and then click on the "Subject Area Librarians" link.